arnaud-jamin/Cog/README.md

 ![Command Bindings](https://github.com/arnaud-jamin/Cog/assets/13844285/47179de9-ee28-427f-951f-5773b66cdeb2)
 - Bindings are used to trigger console commands from a keyboard shortcuts, which are saved in `Saved/Config/WindowEditor/Input.ini` (in editor).
-- Can be used to register the shortcuts Cog console commands:
-  - `Cog.ToggleInput`
-  - `Cog.LoadLayout <LayoutIndex>`
-  - `Cog.ToggleSelectionMode`

 ### Console
 Used as a replacement of the Unreal console command.